octopranav/Grid-Point-Code/README.md

 ## Overview

-**Grid Point Code (GPC)** is a geocoding system that provides a unique, lossless, and compact alphanumeric code for any geographic location—home, office, or otherwise.
+**Grid Point Code (GPC)** is a geocoding system that provides a unique, lossless, and compact alphanumeric code for any geographic location - whether it is a home, office, or any other area.
 It enables offline conversion between geographic coordinates and standardized codes with high precision.

 ## Features